ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/php/php.md

 ```

 ### Update PHP
-You can perform an update of PHP with the following commands:
+You can perform an update of PHP with the following command depending on the desired version:

 #### PHP 5.6
 ```bash